 Meredith joined Watsi on October 2nd, 2015.
-Seven years ago, Meredith joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Meredith joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Meredith's most recent donation supported Mary, a child from Tanzania, to fund leg surgery.

 Meredith has funded healthcare for 47 patients in 12 countries.